 All students enrolled in a Dunedin School are eligible to participate.
 This can be a class, club, individual, or school-wide challenge.
 Students from the same school level compete against each other.
 Levels include: Elementary (K-5), Middle School (6-8), High School (9-12).

 What is the Challenge?
 Submit the most creative solution to keep our Hope Spot healthy!

 Eligibility: All Pinellas county school students (public, private, charter, etc) within 5 distinct areas (Dunedin included!) are eligible.

-April 30th, 2020 - Deadline for completed challenge.
+Deadline Extension: New deadline TBD - Submissions received by previously set deadline of April 30th, 2020 will have a chance to win an "early bird award.
 Projects must be submitted online.
 See instructions in the Application form above.
 Awards will be presented by the end of the school year.
 Time and Location TBD.

 Awards: This is a multi-city challenge and a great opportunity for Dunedin to live up to the designation of Hope Spot Home City!
 Three $100 awards will be given to students or teams in the City of Dunedin.
 Schools and teachers that elect to participate will also be publicly recognized and have the chance to win one of three $100 prizes.
 See application form for details.

 More information about the Florida Gulf Coast Hope Spot can be found here.

 Contact: For more information, please contact Blue-Green Connections at firstname.lastname@example.org.